rasel-b/rbiswas1/content/authors/admin/_index.md

 - Visitors
 ---

 Rasel Biswas is a student of Applied Statistics at the University of Dhaka.
-His research interests include biostatistics, mixed-effects models, and multiple imputation.
-He is doing his master's thesis on multiple imputation topic.
+His research interests include biostatistics, mixed-effects models, and inference for incomplete data.
+Currently, he is working on his master's thesis project on multiple imputation topic.